gamekit-developers/gamekit/Samples/LogicDemo/ReadMe.txt

 (Camera will not follow momo when <LEFT CTRL> is pressed)

 <MOUSE MOVE>
-	Rotates momo to look around (this functionality is disabled by logic when <LEFT CTRL> is pressed).
+	Rotates camera around Momo (this functionality is disabled by logic when <LEFT CTRL> is pressed).

 <W>
 	Moves momo forward.